Why You Need HR Policies in Your Business

-With the recent changes with workplace laws in response to COVID-19, it’s important that your organisation, has the following documents in place to support you with this change:
+With the recent changes to workplace laws in response to COVID-19, it’s important that your organisation has the following documents in place to support you with this change:

-It is important that once you have created these documents , you communicate this to all your employees and get their sign off.
-You should also complete a covid-19 infection control training, educate the employee on the new policy and set the expectations.
+It is important that, once you have created these documents, you communicate this to all your employees and get their sign off.
+You should also complete COVID-19 infection control training, educate the employee on the new policy, and set the expectations.

-Written polices can also act as evidence of processes completed as part of onboarding a new staff member, or re-inducting staff who have been with you for sometime.
+Written polices also act as evidence of processes completed as part of onboarding new staff members, or re-inducting staff who have been with you for some time.
 Something as simple as a staff member posting on social media during work hours, using a company mobile phone/computer, and commenting inappropriately about another person or posting inappropriate literature online could be prevented.
 Please remember this is about protecting your brand and reputation, as your staff work for you.

 - Code of Conduct